 When we think of pastors and faith leaders, we often envision them in the pulpit or within the four walls of the church.
 Very rarely do we hear pastors speaking about their business ventures outside of ministry, but it’s more common than we realize.
-This month, we catch up with Pastor John F. Hannah, senior pastor of New Life Covenant Church Southeast in Chicago, for an insightful conversation on how he maintains ministry and business with integrity and God’s blueprint.
+This month, we catch up with Pastor John F. Hannah, senior pastor of New Life Covenant Church Southeast in Chicago, for an insightful conversation on how he maintains his role in ministry and the marketplace with integrity and God’s blueprint.

 ILS: Pastor Hannah, how did you get your start in entrepreneurship and what was your first business venture?